RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 The RSS path is the most developed because it handles the greatest volume.
 My [FreshRSS intelligence pipeline](/posts/rss-intelligence-pipeline/) runs as a CronJob every thirty minutes, clusters near-duplicate stories, extracts a structured event with a local model, scores it against profiles, and posts the survivors.
 Its transform handles three payload shapes on one hook (the scored alert digest, a plain-text digest from a separate CronJob, and individual feed entries) and falls back to a formatted JSON dump for anything unrecognized.
 That fallback has repeatedly been how I discovered that a producer had changed its payload shape.

 The declarative boundary ends at the appliances.
-UniFi, Synology, and the weather source are not Kubernetes workloads; their webhook configuration lives in each device's own interface and outside git.
-The stack therefore retains one unvarnished manual step: the URL is a bearer credential held in an appliance's settings page, recoverable only by regenerating it, and a reset appliance requires the webhook to be entered by hand.
+UniFi, Synology, and the weather source are outside Kubernetes.
+Their webhook configuration lives in each device's own interface and outside git.
+One manual step remains.
+The URL is a bearer credential in an appliance's settings page.
+Recovery means regenerating it, and a reset appliance needs the webhook entered by hand.

-Maubot occupies the remaining niche.
-Where Hookshot is push-driven and appservice-backed, Maubot runs plugin bots that poll (the GitHub and RSS plugins in particular), and each bot is a real Matrix client with its own device, encrypting into rooms the same way any client does.
-The two are complementary; anything that can push goes to Hookshot, while Maubot polls anything that must be polled.
+Maubot handles the remaining niche.
+Hookshot is push-driven and appservice-backed.
+Maubot runs plugin bots that poll, including the GitHub and RSS integrations, and each bot is a Matrix client with its own device.
+Anything that can push goes to Hookshot.
+Maubot polls the services that cannot.

 --------------------------------------------------------